noncom/sx-tubes-manual/README_v0.0.1.md

 ------------------------------------------------------------------------------------------------------------------------

 #### Control Device: Remove

 Executing this command removes the associated Grid.
 If the command block is associated with any Grid, the ID of the Grid is going to be displayed in the info line.
-Upon successful removal the info line is going to display the "OK" status.
+Upon a successful removal execution the info line is going to display the "OK" status.

 ```
 [tube:remove]